 * A list of humanity/fine art and/or behavior science options is available in S235 School of Nursing.

 ** Nursing 2000 is offered only during the fall semester.
 N2100 is offered during both fall and spring semesters.
 Students must be pre-nursing majors and have a 2.8 or higher GPA to enroll or obtain permission from department/instructor.

 *** N4200 should be taken for writing-intensive (WI) credit, 4 credit hours, if the pre-nursing HDFS 2400 requirement was not completed at MU OR if HDFS 2400 was taken at MU during the summer semester.

-**** Please visit mathplacement.missouri.edu for more information on math placement requirements.
+**** Please visit mathplacement.missouri.edu for more information on the ALEKS math placement requirements.